jsom1/jsom1.github.io/_walkthroughs/Lame.md

  </div>

 **Lab configuration**
+{:.underline}

 First, download VirtualBox and Kali (or Parrot).
 When the machine is imported in VirtualBox, chose *bridged adapter* in the Network tab to have access to the internet.
 Start and set up the machine as you like.

 *Lame* is a retired box of Hack The Box, and it is necessary to get a **VIP access** in order to do it (10$/month).
 Then, it's super easy and convenient to connect to it.
 The first thing to do is to download the connection pack at <https://www.hackthebox.eu/home/htb/access>.
-Then open a terminal (make sure you're in the same directory as your connection file (*yourname*.ovpn)) and type the following command:
+Then, open a terminal (make sure you're in the same directory as your connection file (*yourname*.ovpn)) and type the following command:

 ~~~~
 openvpn yourname.ovpn